keshavmittal/Networks/README.md

 # Networks

-2. <Bit Stuffing> Write a program that has two methods/functions, namely,
+2.<Bit Stuffing> Write a program that has two methods/functions, namely,

 a) Method/function that generates a bit stream from a text file with bit stuffing.
 Recall that for bit stuffing, an extra 0 bit is added after every five consecutive ones.
 Your method should